theelectricbrain/PySeidon/README.md

 * This package has been primarily developed and designed for post-processing FVCOM outputs.
 One can download FVCOM from [here](http://fvcom.smast.umassd.edu/fvcom/)

 Requirements:
-* This package ha been designed for Python 2.7: One can download Python from [here](http://www.python.org/download)
+* This package has been designed for Python 2.7: one can download Python from [here](http://www.python.org/download)
-* It recommended to install Anaconda beforehand: One can download Anaconda from [here](http://continuum.io/downloads#all)
+* It is recommended to install Anaconda beforehand: one can download Anaconda from [here](http://continuum.io/downloads#all)
+* The HDF5 library is also needed for this package to work: one can download the HDF5 library from [here](https://www.hdfgroup.org/HDF5/)

 Dependencies:
 Althought they should be automatically resolved during the installation, this package relies on the following dependencies: